zigtools/zls/README.md

 #### Updating Data Files

-Run `zig build gen -- --generate-version-data master` to update data files.
+Run `zig build config-gen -- --generate-version-data master` to update data files.
 This command will require an internet connection.
 You can replace `master` with a specific zig version like `0.10.0`.
 Which version ZLS uses can be configured by passing the `-Ddata_version` parameter when building ZLS.

 ### Configuration Options